cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-rollback-to-savepoint.md

 ## Compatibility

-The SQL standard specifies that the key word `SAVEPOINT` is mandatory, but Greenplum Database (and Oracle) allow it to be omitted.
+The SQL standard specifies that the key word `SAVEPOINT` is mandatory, but Cloudberry Database (and Oracle) allow it to be omitted.
 SQL allows only `WORK`, not `TRANSACTION`, as a noise word after `ROLLBACK`.
-Also, SQL has an optional clause `AND [NO] CHAIN` which is not currently supported by Greenplum Database.
+Also, SQL has an optional clause `AND [NO] CHAIN` which is not currently supported by Cloudberry Database.
 Otherwise, this command conforms to the SQL standard.

 ## See Also